maandag 2 juni 2025

 The article titled: “Rastas’ Psychology of Blackness, Resistance, and Somebodiness”, by Clinton Hutton and Nataniel Samuel Murrell, I don’t recall quoting or citing – maybe as side path, one -, yet now intrigues me more, because of the psychology aspect.

 I have and had some interest in psychology and psychoanalysts like Freud, Jung, Fromm, and differences between them.
 This might relate to the Eurocentric cultural context – living and schooled in the Netherlands – I grew up under, being thus part of “Western ideas” of psychology.
+Especially when I got higher education, this specific knowledge increased.

 The article in the volume does not really draw connections to such “Western” academic Freudian or Jungian views or traditions, but takes on psychology of inner processes and liberation from exactly that Western, colonial mindset.
 Mostly British shaped, in Jamaica’s case.